 About background updates in macOS

-Your Mac automatically installs Rapid Security Responses, security-configuration updates, and system data files in the background.
+Your Mac automatically installs Background Security Improvements, security-configuration updates, and system data files in the background.

 Keeping your software up to date is one of the most important things you can do to maintain the security of your Mac.
 That includes installing all security updates and other macOS software updates, and making sure that your Mac is set up to get these background updates promptly: